-Example 1: The match is scheduled to finish at 10.20pm, with 60 minutes of extra time available to be used.
-The scheduled cut-off time if all the available extra time is used would be 11.20pm.
-The match runs over time and finishes in a tie at 10.35pm.
-The Super Over is scheduled to start 5 minutes later at 10.40pm.
-The extra time available to complete the Super Over would be 45 minutes (as per paragraph 5(a) above).
+Example 1: The match is scheduled to finish at 2.10pm, with 30 minutes of extra time available to be used.
+The scheduled cut-off time if all the available extra time is used would be 2.40pm.
+The match finishes in a tie at 2.07pm.
+The Super Over is scheduled to start 5 minutes later at 2.12pm.
+The extra time available to complete the Super Over would be 33 minutes (as per paragraph 5(a) above).

-• The Super Over starts on time but is interrupted at 10.50pm for 10 minutes (leaving 35 minutes of extra time still available).

-- Play resumes at 11.00pm with a tied Super Over occurring. - The second super over is being played but is interrupted at 11.15pm.

-• Play does not resume within 35 minutes (being the amount of extra time still available), therefore the Super Over procedure is abandoned, and the match is a tie.
+- The Super Over starts on time but is interrupted at 2.18pm for 20 minutes (leaving 13 minutes of extra time still available) - · Play resumes at 2.38pm with a tied Super Over occurring. - The second Super Over is being played but is interrupted at 2.56pm. - · Play does not resume within 13 minutes (being the amount of extra time still available), therefore the Super Over procedure is abandoned, and the match is a tie.

-Example 2: The same match is scheduled to finish at 10.20pm, but with 30 minutes of extra time available to be used.
-The scheduled cut-off time if all the available extra time is used would be 10.50pm.
-The match runs over time and finishes in a tie at 10.35pm.
-The Super Over is scheduled to start 5 minutes later at 10.40pm.
+Example 2: The same match is scheduled to finish at 2.10pm and has 30 minutes of extra time available to be used.
+The scheduled cut-off time if all the available extra time is used would be 2.40pm.
+The match runs over time and finishes in a tie at 2.25pm.
+The Super Over is scheduled to start 5 minutes later at 2.30pm.
 The extra time available to complete the Super Over would be 20 minutes (as per paragraph 5(b) above).